 The pressure from rolling increases circulation to your muscles.
 More blood means more oxygen and nutrients delivered to tissues that need repair.
 It's like upgrading your body's delivery system.

 - Less morning stiffness.
-Rolling for just 2 minutes before bed can help you wake up feeling human instead of like a rusty robot.
+Rolling for just 2 minutes before bed helps you wake up feeling human instead of like a rusty robot.

 - Fewer tension headaches.
 Upper back and neck rolling releases the tension that often triggers headaches.